ianbrayoni/docker-haproxy-for-dummies-demo/README.md

 ### HA Proxy Statistics
+Hit the following url

     http://localhost:1936/

 # Additional Notes
-dockercloud/haproxy is used because it balances between linked containers and, if launched in Docker Cloud or using Docker Compose => v2, reconfigures itself when a linked cluster member redeploys, joins or leaves.
+[dockercloud/haproxy](https://github.com/docker/dockercloud-haproxy) is used because it balances between linked containers and, if launched in Docker Cloud or using Docker Compose => `v2`, reconfigures itself when a linked cluster member redeploys, joins or leaves.
 It is also is compatabile with Docker Swarm.

 Further configuration to HAProxy can be done using environment variables.
 For further details see [configuration](https://github.com/docker/dockercloud-haproxy/blob/master/README.md#configuration)